-He is currently the F1 correspondent for BBC Radio 5 Live and is the network’s lead F1 commentator.
-He is also F1 correspondent for the Financial Times and presents the on-site coverage for Australian TV Network 10.
+In addition to owning and managing this site, he is also F1 correspondent for the Financial Times and presents the on-site coverage for Australian TV Network 10.

 James became ITV Sport’s lead TV commentator on Formula 1 in October 2001, having deputised for Murray Walker at six races during the 2000 and 2001 seasons.

 During James’ tenure as commentator, ITV’s race coverage won three consecutive BAFTA awards and the Royal Television Society’s Sports Programme of the Year award, among others.
 In 2008 James and Martin Brundle were presented with an Autosport Award for their dramatic coverage of the final laps of the Brazilian Grand Prix, ITV’s last F1 race.
 The BAFTA judges’s citation indicated that the commentary on the final laps had been the decisive factor in swinging the BAFTA ITV-F1’s way.

 James joined ITV in 1997 as pit lane reporter having fulfilled a similar role on the American sports channel ESPN since 1993.
 His sharp, often humorous analysis of team’s race strategies and the goings on in the pit lane quickly became a feature of ITV’s coverage.

 From 2012-15 James was BBC F1 correspondent and the BBC 5 Live network’s lead F1 commentator.